-Yet they happen every day.
-And if they’re happening in your company, stop them now.
+And yet, they happen every day.
+If they’re happening in your company, end them now.

 The HR staff will usually ask why and ask if the manager has any documentation.

 If there’s no documentation of why Joe is so terrible, the search for creating documentation often begins–mainly for legal reasons.
-Because somebody wants ‘backup’–legal protection.
+Because someone wants ‘backup’ — legal protection to can them.

-But in the rush to document something–anything!–new problems can amp up.
-And hell can rain down upon an organization playing fast and loose with the employee review process.
+But in the rush to document something — anything — new problems can arise.
+And hell can rain down on an organization that plays fast and loose with the employee review process.

-In some organizations, it’s simply a fact that whistleblowers get terminated through sham reviews because they discovered corruption of someone above their paygrade.
-Or a manager wanted someone gone-and HR and others are ready to make it happen through questionable processes.
+In some organizations, it’s simply a fact that whistleblowers are fired through sham reviews for uncovering corruption by someone above their pay grade.
+Or a manager wanted someone gone, and HR and others are ready to make it happen through questionable processes.

-And company leaders get sloppy and aggressive because they assume the employee will not sue because of financial reasons or the damage it can do to an employee’s career.
-Which is fine from a liability standpoint until….your company gets sued.
+And company leaders become sloppy and aggressive because they assume the employee will not sue, either out of financial reasons or because of the damage it could do to an employee’s career.
+Which is fine from a liability standpoint until… your company gets sued.

-False employment reviews can be challenged in court–and can hurt a company In the rush to judgement, smearing an employee to get them out can lead to lawsuits based on discrimination, retaliation, defamation, or libel.
+False employment reviews can be challenged in court–and can hurt a company.
+In the rush to judgment, smearing an employee to get them out can lead to lawsuits based on discrimination, retaliation, defamation, or libel.

 Be worried about: